KunalKumarPrasad/pokemon-explorer/README.md

 1. Installation

-- Dwnload zip file from github and unzip it
+- Dwnload zip file from github and unzip it as pokemon-explorer
 - Go inside root directory :
     - cd pokemon-explorer